http://beyond666-acson005.blogspot.com/2012/02/prophetic-dreams-astral-journeys-in.html http://be

 …and my country also rises

 If cursing can kill, many would drop dead.
 We curse to give vent to our frustrations in the street.
-People notices the traffic but hardly what causes it.
+People notice the traffic but hardly know what causes it.
 Yea; they see the works but hardly the bigger picture.
-For the daily commuters; annoying digs, gigantic trucks ferrying construction materials and huge cement mixers are a daily piss-off of their lives.
+For the daily commuters, annoying digs, gigantic trucks ferrying construction materials, and huge cement mixers are a daily piss-off of their lives.
 They’ve got no choice but to embrace the pain with determined resolve.
-Hardly do they notice structures inching to the clouds and roads leveling up 2nd, 3rd and 4th in a mesh-work
+Hardly do they notice structures inching to the clouds and roads leveling up 2nd, 3rd, and 4th in a mesh-work

 of urban sky-ways.
 Looking upward to these sky-high buildings gives you neck pain so why bother when you have a train to catch or hurdle for a jeepney ride.

-If you are an OFW or an occasional visitor to Metro Manila; you are overwhelmed by the transformation.
+If you are an OFW or an occasional visitor to Metro Manila, you are overwhelmed by the transformation.
 The traffic is nothing new.
-It is everywhere else in the world although traffic is not created equal…it is traffic jam just the same.
-I am ever so fascinated by the cropping of marvelous structures everywhere I turned.
-When I saw the video of ASEANA City on you tube; I thought of it as someone’s figment of imagination.
+It is everywhere else in the world, although traffic is not created equal…it is a traffic jam just the same.
+I am ever so fascinated by the cropping of marvelous structures everywhere I turn.
+When I saw the video of ASEANA City on YouTube, I thought of it as someone’s figment of imagination.

 ASEANA CITY

 Amazingly, buildings are engineered not one building at a time but simultaneously.
-Money seems to be so abundant these days that colossal structures mushrooms at the same time as if they are playing to the same tune.
-One moment, I walk through or drive by an empty lot and a year or two later; an imposing mega structure tower over it.
-It boggles the mind how buildings are constructed so fast, it is like…the rise of my country happened overnight.
+Money seems to be so abundant these days that colossal structures mushroom at the same time as if they are playing to the same tune.
+One moment, I walk through or drive by an empty lot, and a year or two later, an imposing mega structure towers over it.
+It boggles the mind how buildings are constructed so fast; it is like…the rise of my country happened overnight.

 ROCKWELL